-- A six-month automatic extension may be obtained by filing Form 4868 by April 17.
-(The previous extension was for four months.)
+- A six-month automatic extension may be obtained by filing Form 4868 by April 16.

-- Starting in 2005, if the claimed value of a donated car exceeds $500, a qualifying written acknowledgment must be obtained and attached to Form 1040 or no deduction is allowed.
+- In 2006, if the claimed value of a donated car exceeds $500, a qualifying written acknowledgment must be obtained and must be on form 1098-C and attached to Form 1040 or no deduction is allowed.
 If the charitable organization sells the vehicle without having put it to significant use or improving it, a deduction is limited to the gross proceeds from the sale, which must be reported in the acknowledgment.

 INCOME & RELATED EXPENSES

 Professional musicians may have income from which tax has been withheld (W-2) or income from self-employment where neither tax nor Social Security has been deducted.

 If the musician is self-employed, all allowable travel and other expenses should be deducted on Schedule C before the adjusted gross income is entered on page 1 of the tax return.

 If the musician has only W-2 wages, these expenses must be deducted on Schedule A.

 Reimbursements for expenses (e.g., travel and entertainment) received under an accountable plan do not show up on the musician’s Form W-2, are not reported as income, and do not give rise to deductions.

 However, if the employee’s expenses exceed reimbursements, the excess may be claimed on Form 2106 as an employee business expense.